sailoryf/TESS_Deblending/README.md

 python CalFac.py

 ## Cite the code
-Please cite `Fan, Ranga-Ram 2019’ if you find this code useful in your research.
+Please cite `Fan, Ranga-Ram Chary, and Ji-Feng Liu, 2019’ if you find this code useful in your research.
-You can find a preprint of the paper at
-The bibtex entry for this paper, thanks to NASA ADS, is
+A BibTex citation will be updated when the work is accepted.